wso2-attic/ballerina-message-broker/docs/user/cli-client.md

 ### 6.2.
 Logger log level change

 #### Description:
 Update log level of a given logger.
+Note that even though log level of the logger is changed, some logs will not be shown if the threshold of the appender(s) is higher.

 #### Command format:
 `./broker-admin.sh update logger [--name|-n] <logger_name> [--level|-l] <log_level>)`